geoblock/Geoblock/README.md

 # Geoblock
-Geomodeling system of lythosphere for estimation of mineral reserves.
+Lithosphere geomodeling system for estimating mineral reserves.

 Now in stage of conversion from px database to sqlite.